jwang280/covid-19-impacts-visualization-analysis/README.md

 Impacts of Covid-19 on world's economy, education and unemployment in 2020.

 Visualization analysis are based on the dataset extracted from World Bank, World Health Organization and Humanitarian Data Exchange.

+This project is written in Jupyter Notebook Application with R and Julia programming languages.